 When you invoke esrally list tracks, the new track should now appear:

 Congratulations, you have created your first track!
-You can test it with esrally --track=geonames --offline (or whatever the name of your track is) and run specific challenges with esrally --track=geonames --challenge=append-fast-with-conflicts --offline.
+You can test it with esrally --track=geonames --offline (or whatever the name of your track is) and run specific challenges with esrally --track=geonames --challenge=append-only --offline.